 The working definition of literacy in the Indian census since 1991 is as follows: Literacy rate: The total percentage of the population of an area at a particular time aged seven years or above who can read and write with understanding.
 Here the denominator is the population aged seven years or more.

-At the time of independence in 1947 India had a population of approximately 390 million.
-And after partition 330 million people were left in India, 30 million in West Pakistan and another 30 million in East Pakistan.
+At the time of independence in 1947.
+India had a population of approximately 390 million.
+This got divided as follows after partition: 330 million people remained in India, 30 million in remained in West Pakistan and another 30 million in East Pakistan.

-The literacy rate of independent India in 1947 was 12%, and by around 1950-1951 it had increased to around 18.33 % with a population of 35 crore as you can see in the (literacy and population) table below.
+The literacy rate of independent India in 1947 was 12%.
+By around 1950-1951 it had increased to around 18.33% with a population of 35 crore as you can see in the (literacy and population) table below.
 As compared to 1947 the current average literacy rate of India as per 2011 census, is 74% when the world average is 84%.
-Of the big states of India some laggard states are below 8 % and some above by around 20 % as compared to the national average of 74%.
+Of the big states of India some laggard states are below 8% and some above by 20% as compared to the national average of 74%.

 |LITERACY RATE OF INDIA||POPULATION|